 The Curatorial Studies programme at Koninklijke Academie voor Schone Kunsten / Royal Academy of Fine Arts (KASK) of University College Ghent is an intensive one-year English-language postgraduate course aimed at applicants with an MA in the arts, humanities or sciences and a keen interest in contemporary art.
-Established in 1999, KASK’s Curatorial Studies is the only programme in Belgium, benefitting from a unique partnership between KASK, the University of Ghent, and the Municipal Museum of Contemporary Art, Ghent (S.M.A.K.).
-On this course students become familiar with contemporary exhibition practices across a variety of contexts, from museums and foundations to artist-run and independent spaces.
-Curatorial Studies at KASK stands out among comparable European and American programmes for the breadth of skills it covers, from conservation and exhibition history/theory to collection building and public mediation.
+Established in 1999, KASK’s Curatorial Studies is the only postgraduate curatorial programme in Belgium, benefitting from a unique partnership between KASK, the University of Ghent, and the Municipal Museum of Contemporary Art, Ghent (S.M.A.K.).
+On this course students become familiar with contemporary exhibition practices across a variety of contexts, such as museums, foundations, artist-run spaces and commissioning agencies.
+Curatorial Studies at KASK stands out among comparable European and North American programmes for the breadth of skills it covers, from conservation and exhibition history/theory to collection building and public mediation.
 Through this programme, students are equipped to excel in the curatorial field, in its practical as well as theoretical applications.

 What will you be studying?

-Thanks to the extensive knowledge and contacts acquired during the programme, students (re)enter the professional field in a position of strength.
-The programme’s alumni/ae find employment in the artistic sector upon graduation, including in museums, galleries, non-profit art spaces, governmental cultural agencies, biennials, artist studios, magazines and, not least, academia.
+Equipped with the extensive knowledge and contacts acquired during the programme, students (re)enter the professional field in a position of strength.
+The programme’s alumnae/i find employment in the artistic sector upon graduation, in museums, galleries, non-profit art spaces, governmental cultural agencies, biennials, artist studios, magazines and, not least, academia.
 Moreover, given the long history of the programme, Curatorial Studies graduates benefit from a large network of alumni/ae who remain active in the cultural field.

 The programme is taught in English.